Nelson19so/streamer_chat/README.md

 # 📱 Streamer Chat

-A lightweight, secure, and real-time mobile chat application built with **Flutter** for Android and iOS.
+A lightweight, secure, and real-time mobile chat application built with **Flutter** for Android and iOS and Django-rest-framework (DRF) for the backend api server.
 Users can register using their **username** and **phone number**, and will receive a **unique user ID** to log in.
 No passwords involved.

 ---